Vinay-gupta9/bitcoin-predict-algo/README.md

 # Bitcoin Price Prediction

-## CryptoCurrency prediction using Deep Recurrent Neural Networks
+## CryptoCurrency Prediction using Deep Recurrent Neural Networks

 This repository contains various Machine learning models used in industry to predict stock prices and cryptocurrency in finance industry.